sashaman/missionVehicles_FarmingDuds/README.md

 # missionVehicles_FarmingDuds
-missionVehicles that can be used with BetterContracts incorporating physics modified vehicles by Farming Duds
+missionVehicles that can be used with [BetterContracts](https://github.com/Mmtrx/FS22_BetterContracts) incorporating physics modified vehicles by [the Farming Dud's](https://discord.com/invite/farmingduds)